On the Theory of Dynamic Graph Regression Problem: Introduction

 \section{Introduction}

-Graphs are an important tool used to model data in many modern applications, such as the world wide web, social networks, road networks, and citation networks.
+Graphs are an important tool for modeling many complex systems such as the world wide web, social networks, road networks and citation networks.
 Most of real-world graphs are dynamic, i.e., they change over time by a sequence of {\em graph update operation}s.
-A {\em graph update operation} can be either node insertion, or node deletion, or edge insertion, or edge deletion, or edge weight change.
+A {\em graph update operation} can be either a node insertion, or a node deletion, or an edge insertion, or an edge deletion or an edge weight change.